TitanDvd/generic_table/README.md

 }
 ```

-Also, if you dont use a `filename` system will assign you the model's name in snake case verison.
-So, in case of model `MyProducts`, file name will be `my_products_<time_mark>.[extension]`.
+Also, if you don't use a `filename`, the system will assign the model name in the Snake Case version.
+So, for the `MyProducts` model, the filename will be `my_products_<timestamp>.[extension]`.

 ### Deadlocks
-Once the execution gets to `onExport` no query has been made in order to improve performance.
-If the data set obtained from the query execution is relatively short, you may have no problem with call directly the `$args->export();` method, but when 300K registers enter the scene, things turns heavy for the server and PHP kills the fun... with reason.
-If you take a look in the `ExportEventArgs $args` the `generic table` offers you the `Eloquent\Builder` for you to handle the results as you needs, but with all filters applied if they in deed are.
-With this way (custom handling) you are able to create a Laravel Job at this time, save the file and send it by email or using another channel that you have in mind... but! deadlocks can attack again and thats why I will always recommend to do exports using chunks or with limited amount of data.
+Once the execution reaches `onExport` no query has been performed to improve performance.
+If the dataset obtained from the query execution is relatively short, you may have no problem calling the `$args->export();` method directly, but when 300K records come into play, things get heavy for the server and PHP kills the fun... rightly so.
+If you take a look at the `ExportEventArgs $args` the `generic table` offers you the `Eloquent\Builder` to manage the results as you need, but with all the filters applied if there are any.
+This way (custom handling) you are able to create a Laravel Job at this moment, save the file and send it by email or using another channel you have in mind... but! deadlocks can strike again and that is why I will always recommend doing exports using chunks or with limited amount of data.

 ### The Maatwebsite\Excel package
 If you have installed the [Maatwebsite\Excel package](https://docs.laravel-excel.com/3.1/getting-started/) the `generic table` will use a predefinded template to export the data using this library, otherwise the exported file will be a `csv` file.

 ## ILoadingIndicator
-This interface is usefull only when you need to change the behavior of the loading indicator.
+This interface is useful only when you need to change the behavior of the loading indicator.
 When you perform some action inside the `generic table` component there is a Livewire hook waiting for the `request`.
-The loading indicator shows up when request start and hides when `requests` has been responded.
-In order to give you full control over the view you need to specify a blade view that serves as a loading indicator and engine will toggle `display: block|none` css property using the `id` attribute of the html tag that has to be called `generic_table_loader`.
+The loading indicator appears when the request is initiated and is hidden when the `requests` have been answered.
+To give you full control over the view you need to specify a blade view to serve as the loading indicator and the engine will toggle the CSS property `display: block|none` using the `id` attribute of the html tag which should be called `generic_table_loader`.
 See the example:

 ```php